 When Watson decided to buy a house, the Capital View naberhood was the only one considered: it is close to the campus (Watson sometimes walked to work), has houses with character, the trees are larger and more mature, and the location put Watson close to work, shopping, and highway access.

-424EAST4TH is actually two city lots - lots 4 and 5.
-They remained vacant for 30 years.
-It is not known who owned these two lots during that time.
+424EAST4TH is on two city lots - lots 4 and 5.
+They remained vacant for 30 years - it is not known who owned these lots during that time.
 In 1951, the owners contracted to design and build a house on the lots.
 The original house was designed by Richard Henley, an Oklahoma City architect.
 Construction was completed in 1952 in the typical brick ranch style.
 The most intriguing exterior architectural feature was the brick planter running along the front of the house.
-Jim Watson saw the house at 424EAST4TH and within minutes saw the possibilities for transformation from a cluttered space to one of openness.
+Watson saw the inside of the house and, within minutes, saw the possibilities for its transformation.
 Watson was seeking the openness of a loft type space with a bit of industrial feel yet in a residential naberhood.
-The interior of the house was completely remodeled during the summer of 1995 by Watson.
-An office addition was designed by Watson and built during the summer of 2000; the new kitchen was designed and built during the summer of 2002.
-A new driveway with parking pad was designed and poured in winter 2004.
-The bathroom was enlarged and remodeled in spring 2004.
+The interior of the house was completely remodeled in 1995; an office addition was designed by Watson and built during 2000; the new kitchen was designed and built in 2002 (and again in 2018) a new driveway with parking pad was designed and poured in 2004.
+The bathroom was enlarged and remodeled in 2004.

 The Mother Road came east/west along Second Street and north/south along Broadway to OKC.
 The Royce Cafe stone building is still there (now it houses offices).

 The Wide-A-Wake, a landmark on Route 66, was always open.
 Tastee-Freez at 8th Street & Broadway.